Wendi Mae Davidson

 The amount of drugs that she said that she used on Weezy, it didn't add up.

-When the owner of the animal was interviewed, she advised that she had taken the dog to be treated for seizures and that the dog had been prescribed valium and had not been prescribed any form of phenobarbital.
+When the owner of the animal was interviewed, she advised that she had taken the dog to be treated for seizures and that the dog had been prescribed valium.

-She euthanized him
+she euthanized him

+very deliberately.
 He was actually drugged and then stabbed several times

 As prosecutors move closer to an indictment, the question of why remains.